-Listed FIBRAS certificates required to be listed in the Stock Exchange in order to receive the preferential tax treatment as well as incorporated in accordance with Mexican Law.
+Listed FIBRAS certificates are required to be listed in the Stock Exchange in order to receive the preferential tax treatment as well as incorporated in accordance with Mexican Law.

-2.4 Patrimony of FIBRAS
+d.
+Patrimony of FIBRAS

-Restrictions on Activities / Investments 70% : 30% ratio
+70%: 30% ratio

 At least 70% of the patrimony of FIBRAS must be invested in real estate property or rights to receive income from leasing or acquisition of real estate properties and the remainder must be invested in securities issued by the Federal Government registered at the National Registry of Securities or in shares of debt-instrument mutual funds.